How Ordinary Mushrooms Can Be Your Personal SuperfoodFebruary 12, 2018

 You can have adrenal stress for reasons that go way beyond your diet, and might not have anything to do with it.
 But, your diet can still be used as a tool to leverage your adrenals back into a healthy daily rhythm.

 Key Insight: I have written a lot about eating with your adrenals in mind.
-You can check out the Adrenal Reset Diet (8) to get started today.
+You can check out the Adrenal Reset Diet (Click Here) to get started today.

-The basic idea is that carbohydrates share a special relationship with cortisol (9).
+The basic idea is that carbohydrates share a special relationship with cortisol (Read: 7 Proven ways to lose weight with adrenal fatigue).
 That comes down to the fact that cortisol is used in order to regulate blood sugar.
 This means that if you lack carbohydrates, your body will raise your cortisol in order to make more blood sugar.